 By William James and Marius Zaharia

 LONDON, Jan 10 Yields on German bonds rose on Thursday after the European Central Bank left interest rates on hold and signalled pressure for a cut among the bank's governing council had eased.

 ECB President Mario Draghi, speaking at the bank's monthly news conference, said the decision to leave interest rates at 0.75 percent was unanimous.

 This contrasted with last month's signal that the ECB was divided on whether to cut rates, and caused investors to quickly price out lingering expectations of a near-term fall in the cost of borrowing from the central bank.

 "The ECB's evident reticence to either cut interest rates or, more importantly, signal any possibility of future interest rate reduction has added to the pressure on core curves," said Rabobank strategist Richard McGuire.

 German two-year bond yields, which are particularly sensitive to interest rate expectations due to their short duration, rose 4 basis points on the day to 0.107 percent, their highest since late October.

-Bund futures extended an earlier fall to hit a low of 142.54 before recovering some ground to settle at 142.70, down 88 ticks on the day.
+Bund futures extended an earlier fall to hit 142.73, down 85 ticks on the day.